 - 1 scallion/green onion

-- Salt to taste Go easy as sauce would have some salt
+- Salt Go easy as sauce would have some salt

 Soya Sauce mixture

-- 4 tablespoons soya sauce More or less may be required
+- 4 tablespoon soya sauce More or less may be required

 - 1 tablespoon Vinegar